 In 2017, the indicator used (ALEA: Animal Level of Exposure to Antimicrobials) fell by 3.6% compared to 2016, all animal species combined.

 Over the last six years, overall exposure has decreased by 38.9%.
 Compared with 2011, exposure to antibiotics has fallen by 23.3% for cattle, 43.5% for pigs, 48.7% for poultry, 44.3% for rabbits and 14.0% for cats and dogs.

 Are there any changes that justify the implementation of specific measures?

-Third- and fourth-generation Cephalosporins and Fluoroquinolones are considered to be particularly important in human medicine because they are the only, or one of the few, alternatives for treating certain infectious human diseases.
-In keeping with European recommendations, these antimicrobials should therefore be reserved for second-line therapy only.
+Third- and fourth-generation cephalosporins and fluoroquinolones are considered to be particularly important in human medicine because they are the only, or one of the few, alternatives for treating certain infectious human diseases.
+According to European recommendations, these antibiotics should be reserved for second-line therapeutic treatment.

-What is the situation in France as compared to the other European countries?
+How does the situation in France compare to that in other European countries?

-Coordinated monitoring of antimicrobial sales for use in animal health on the European level was initiated in 2010 by the EMA (European Medicines Agency).
+Coordinated European monitoring of sales of antimicrobials for use in animal health was initiated in 2010 by the European Medicines Agency (EMA).

 In 2016, France was ranked as the 12th heaviest consumer of the 30 participating countries (source ESVAC), with consumption well below the average for European countries (71.9 mg/kg vs 124.6 mg/kg).